 COLOSSIANS 2:9 . . .
 “For in Him [Yahushua] dwells all the fullness of the Godhead bodily."

-In Colossians 2:10, we are told that Messiah has been made “head of all principality and power."
-This occurred only after He was resurrected and seated at Elohim’s right hand.
+In Colossians 2:10, we are told Messiah has been made “head of all principality and power."
+This occurred after He was resurrected and seated at Elohim’s right hand.
 See Ephesians 1:20-21; 1 Peter 3:22.
-So again, we see that Colossians 2:9 according to its context is describing Messiah in His resurrection glory.
+So again, we see Colossians 2:9, according to its context, describing Messiah in His resurrection glory.

-When Yahushua was originally “begotten” as the pre-incarnate Son of Elohim, He had a nature that was above the angels, yet He was beneath Yahuwah in that He did not possess immortality.
+When Yahushua was originally “begotten” as the pre-incarnate Son of Elohim, He had a nature above the angels, yet He was beneath Yahuwah in that He did not possess immortality.
 It was not until He had fully carried out the Father’s great redemptive plan that He was resurrected and given immortality.
-If Yahushua had possessed immortality before His death, burial and resurrection, He could not have “poured out His soul unto death” (Isa.
+If Yahushua had possessed immortality before His death, burial, and resurrection, He could not have “poured out His soul unto death” (Isa.
 53:12).
-Yahushua in the book of Revelation told John “I am He that lives, and was dead; and behold, I am alive for evermore” (Rev. 1:18).
+Yahushua, in the book of Revelation, told John, “I am He that lives, and was dead; and behold, I am alive for evermore” (Rev. 1:18).
 He now has immortality and is a deathless or immortal Being.
-Yahushua since His resurrection possesses the fullness of Deity or immortality!
+Yahushua, since His resurrection, possesses the fullness of Deity or immortality!
 This is what Paul was stating in Colossians 2:9.

 1 TIMOTHY 3:16 . . . ”And without controversy great is the mystery of godliness: Elohim was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory.”